maribuon/HattCI/README.md

 The flags works together, type for instance: <br>
 $ hattci.out -b -s 100 <fasta file> <location to put the output file>

+### Tutorial

+A tutorial with two usage examples can be find [here](https://github.com/maribuon/HattCI/blob/master/TUTORIAL.md).

 ### Uninstall #####
 1. Open a Terminal
 2. cd the directory where it is installed